 We have omitted a statement from the above letter in which Dr. Sparks made an obvious slip of the pen.
 He mistakenly referred to his grandmother, the wife of William Sparks, as Anna Carman, Anna Carman, as noted earlier, was actually Dr. Sparks's great-grandmother, the wife of Stephen Sparks.
 His daughter, Ethel Cotton (Sparks) Sparks, stated in correspondence with Paul E. Sparks, president of our association, forty years ago that Anna Carman had been her great-great-grandmother, wife of Stephen Sparks.

 Caroline County, Maryland, was created in 1773 from parts of Queen Annes County and Dorchester County.
 It borders Queen Annes County on the north and the northwest, Talbot County on the southwest, Dorchester County on the south, and the state of Delaware on the east (Kent and Sussex Counties, Delaware).
-It may prove to be significant in our later research on the ancestry of Stephen Sparks that on March 5, 1805, a Stephen Sparks was appointed to administer the estate of a Margaret Sparks (whose maiden name had been Holliday) in Kent County, Delaware, bordering Caroline County, Maryland.
+It may prove to be significant in our later research on the ancestry of 87.x Stephen Sparks that on March 5, 1805, a Stephen Sparks was appointed to administer the estate of a Margaret (Holliday) Sparks) in Kent County, Delaware, bordering Caroline County, Maryland.

 Coshocton County, Ohio, was created in 1810 from parts of Muskingum County and Tuscarawas County.
 (Until 1824, Coshocton County included a portion of Holmes County.
 Since then, Holmes County has bordered Coshocton County on the north.)